Get Help Now

 Response from the owner

-Thank you for taking the time to share your concerns with us, Gayle.
+Thank you for taking the time to share your concerns with us, Barbara.
 We are disappointed to hear about your experience and would like the opportunity to learn more if you are comfortable speaking with us.
 Please contact our patient care liaisons at 763-236-8061.
 Thank you.

 Overall Experience